Hypothesis

 The hypothetical way of progress.

 This article, "The hypothetical way of progress", by Huszagh and Infante highlighted the negative image that hypothesis has acquired in the biological sciences.
 There is another, more recent, editorial in Nature pointing to the importance of giving researchers "free reign" to roam where they want.
+In 2016, (Sir) Paul Nurse wrote a commentry in Nature emphasising the lack of ideas and speculation in biology

 David Horrobin